jabirali/tmux-tilish/README.md

 If you do not set this option, `tilish` will not autoselect any layout; you can still choose layouts manually using the keybindings listed below.

+By default, Tilish will enforce the selected layout by automatically reapplying it every time a new pane is created or destroyed.
+If you want to disable this feature, you can add one of these commands to your `tmux.conf`:

+    set -g @tilish-enforce 'size'
+    set -g @tilish-enforce 'none'

+The former enforces that panes should have equal sizes, but does not move the panes around to enforce the layout.
+The latter disables the feature completely.

 After performing the steps above, you should read the [list of keybindings](#keybindings).
 For further configuration options: